liquid-state/ls-ui-kit/README.md

 ## Using the UI Kit

-Get a compiled version of the kit from and include it in your project to get started.
+Get a compiled version of the kit from [npm](https://www.npmjs.com/package/@liquid-state/ui-kit) and include it in your project to get started.

-## TODO:

-- [ ] Publish and link to npm
-- [ ] Getting started guide
-- [ ] Contributing guide